Bias Response Team

 Due to the rise of bias incidents and discriminatory harassment seen throughout the country and here in New York City, the Commission relaunched its Bias Response Team in late 2016.

-The Bias Response Team engages in efforts to support and help stabilize communities after incidents of bias have occurred.
+The Bias Response Team works to support and stabilize communities after incidents of bias have occurred.
+The Team responds to need identified by the harmed communities.
 Examples of the Commission’s responses include:

 Where appropriate, our Bias Response Team refers incidents to our Law Enforcement Bureau for investigation.

-The Commission’s Bias Response Team responded to 235 bias incidents overall in Fiscal Year 2019, nearly one hundred more than last year, including the incidents below:
+The Commission’s Bias Response Team responded to 235 bias incidents overall in Fiscal Year 2019, nearly one hundred more than Fiscal Year 2018, including the incidents below:

-- In the Bronx, a Black Muslim woman was harassed by young people on a bus.
-In response, the Commission, in coordination with the Mayor’s Office of Immigrant Affairs, Action Network, the Bronx Borough President’s African Advisory Council, the African Immigrants’ Commission of New York and Connecticut, the Young African Network, and the Guinean Community of America, mobilized a day of visibility to bring awareness to this incident and to educate New Yorkers about their rights under the NYC Human Rights Law.
+- In the Bronx, after a Black Muslim woman was harassed by young people on a bus, the Commission mobilized a day of visibility to bring awareness to this incident and educate New Yorkers about their rights under the New York City Human Rights Law.
+The Commission coordinated the day of visibility with the Mayor’s Office of Immigrant Affairs, Action Network, the Bronx Borough President’s African Advisory Council, the African Immigrants’ Commission of New York and Connecticut, the Young African Network, and the Guinean Community of America.